toufiqksl/SpringBootFormHandler/readme.md

     }

 }
 This controller is concise and simple, but a lot is going on.
-Let’s analyze it step by step.
+Letâ€™s analyze it step by step.

 The @RequestMapping annotation allows you to map HTTP requests to specific controller methods.
 The two methods in this controller are both mapped to /greeting.
 By default @RequestMapping maps all HTTP operations, such as GET, POST, and so forth.
 But in this case the greetingForm() method is specifically mapped to GET using @RequestMapping(method=GET), while greetingSubmit() is mapped to POST with @RequestMapping(method=POST).
 This mapping allows the controller to differentiate the requests to the /greeting endpoint.